Last Updated on October 27, 2021 by Jim Ferri

 Overall, my personal fave is the Golden Jazz Bar (where members of Boston’s Berklee College of Music perform) with a bright orange decor and, pardon the pun, jazzy furnishings.

-Our sailing aboard the Divina was an Eastern Caribbean itinerary with stops at Phillipsburg, the capital of Dutch St. Martin (but with tours to the French side as well), San Juan, Puerto Rico and Nassau in the Bahamas.
+Our cruise aboard the MSC Divina was an Eastern Caribbean itinerary with stops at Phillipsburg, the capital of Dutch St. Martin (but with tours to the French side as well), San Juan, Puerto Rico and Nassau in the Bahamas.
 Alternate weeks, guests visit the Western Caribbean, with many European guests opting for two week, back-to-back cruises.

 Three sea days offer a variety of activity from the ubiquitous trivia and bingo games to dance lessons, and Italian language lessons.
 Also, the Casino Veneziano is open pretty much all day long.
 And the Balinese massages in Aurea spa are fantastic.
 And did I mention the art auction?